cognitedata/indsl/docs-source/source/contribute.rst

       (more on this below).
 Square brackets are only allowed to input units in a parameter name.
 Using brackets within a parameter name for something different to units might generate an error in the pre-commit tests.
-    * Must end with a period punctuation mark ``.`` The punctuation after the parameter name will not be shown in the front end, but must be included in the docstrings.
+    * Must end with a period punctuation mark ``.`` The punctuation after the parameter name will not be shown in the Charts user interface, but must be included in the docstrings.
     * Use LaTeX language for typing formulas, if any, as follows:

         * Use the command ``:math:`LaTeX formula``` for inline formulas